-7. GEOTHERMAL DIPLOMA COURSE FOR LATIN AMERICA
+8. GEOTHERMAL DIPLOMA COURSE FOR LATIN AMERICA

 A Specialized Geothermal Diploma Course has been offered at the University of El Salvador for several years.
 The first two courses were run in 2010 and 2012, mostly for Salvadorans, with financial support from Italy, implemented in cooperation with Salvadoran and Italian partners (de Velis and Montalvo, 2011; Caprai et al., 2012; Haraldsson et al., 2013; Axelsson, 2013; Haraldsson, 2015).
 The Nordic Development Fund (NDF) and the Inter-American Development Bank (IDB) then pledged additional funding to secure the program over the period 2013-2015, with implementation support from Consejo Nacional de Energía (CNE) and LaGeo.
 UNU-GTP carried out an evaluation of the program as run in the first two years of implementation and continued to serve in an advisory role through participation in the programme's Academic Committee over the period 2013-2015.
-During this period 10 scholarships were reserved for Salvadorans, 10 scholarships were offered to participants who could attend without scholarships.
+During this period 10 scholarships were reserved for Salvadorans, 10 scholarships were reserved for Latin American participants from outside of El Salvador, and up to 10 additional places were offered to participants who could attend without scholarships.